Economy in dire straits, FM defending defence deals: Cong

 2023 Exit Polls: Check when and where to view result predictions for Rajasthan, Madhya Pradesh, Chhattisgarh, Telangana, Mizoram election

 He said going by the government reports released in the last 72 hours, bank frauds in the last year have risen by 72 per cent.

 "As per an RBI report, there was a 72 per cent rise in bank frauds in 2017-18," he said.

-Singhvi said non-performing assets (NPAs) of Mudra loans have doubled in 2017-18.
+Singhvi also said non-performing assets (NPAs) of Mudra loans have doubled in 2017-18.

 The RBI report has revealed that fraudsters have looted around Rs 41,167 crore from the banking system in the financial year 2017-2018, a sharp rise of 72 per cent over the previous fiscal year, he said.

 "May be you want to change the Governor (RBI) within a week again because somebody has published this report," the Congress leader said while taking a dig at the government.